lineality/Online_Voting_Using_One_Time_Pads/README.md

 ...

-## A Voting Rules and Procedures Statement
+## A Voting Rules And Procedures Statement

-As part of an election, what other publicly stated 'open' policy and procedure information is important in addition to the ballot itself?
+As part of an election, other publicly stated 'open' policy and procedure information is important in addition to the ballot itself.

 - time and data of closing of poles for a given election
 - times places methods for ways of voting allowed